About

 ———————

-Christopher Mikolajczyk, CLM, (Director) is a senior manager of aquatics and NALMS Certified Lake Manager for Princeton Hydro and conducts the management, oversight, and coordination of aquatic ecology and water resource projects in three main areas: aquatic resource restoration and management, aquatic ecosystem sampling and investigations, and watershed modeling and management.
+Christopher Mikolajczyk, CLM, (President) is a senior manager of aquatics and NALMS Certified Lake Manager for Princeton Hydro and conducts the management, oversight, and coordination of aquatic ecology and water resource projects in three main areas: aquatic resource restoration and management, aquatic ecosystem sampling and investigations, and watershed modeling and management.
 Chris is also a past-president of NALMS.

 ——————